jlwagner12/ulid/README.md

 a compromise between full JPA and ease of use.
 Regardless whether you feel it's successful in it's attempts, it's a great, straight-forward platform to use.

 It does have its idiosyncrasies, though.
-One of the major is the limit of regarding column type conversions.
-When mapping custom Java types, such as ULID, to databasse types, Ebeans limits clients to a
+One of the major is the limit regarding column type conversions.
+When mapping custom Java types, such as ULID, to database types, Ebeans limits clients to a
 [single, database-wide mapping](https://github.com/ebean-orm/ebean/issues/1777).

+#### Configuration

 This implementation allows you to set the mapping for your database when [configuring the Database](https://ebean.io/docs/intro/configuration/).
-If you choose to configure your database via properties files, you can set the property `ebean.ulid.type` to one of `"BINARY"`, `"UUID"`, `"STRING"`, or `"EMBEDDED"` with `"STRING"` being the default if none are specified.
+If you choose to configure your database via properties files, you can set the property `ebean.ulid.type` to one of `"BINARY"`, `"UUID"`, `"STRING"`, or `"EMBEDDED"` with `"STRING"` being the default if none is specified.
 This is accomplished via Ebean's [AutoConfigure](https://ebean.io/apidoc/12/io/ebean/config/AutoConfigure.html) SPI.